International Conference on the Future of

 I think it is important to recognise that repression is itself a sign of weakness.
 As awful as human rights violations and abuses are, they demonstrate latent instability and insecurity.
 In the regime that commit them, even though new technologies are being exploited by some to increase repression, they are also central to documenting and recording violations and abuses which makes it harder to get away with war crimes and to hide atrocities.

 We are in an era when it should be easier to bring perpetrators to account.
-Just 30 years ago there was a real risk to the very existence of the International Criminal Court (ICC), with some countries to leave and the U.S. sanctioning its top officials.
+Just three years ago there was a real risk to the very existence of the International Criminal Court (ICC), with some countries to leave and the U.S. sanctioning its top officials.
 Now accountability is top of the agenda in every political debate.
 The ICC is leading the investigation work on Ukraine.
 We have also seen the inability of Russia to mobilise votes in multilateral fora on Ukraine in the face of international clamour for accountability.

 But of course we need to do more.
 We need to be more innovative and proactive, not just reactive.
 We need better cooperation with the rest of the world.
 We need to broaden the constituency for the human rights and be mindful of the language we use, making it more accessible.
 We are talking about real issues that have a direct impact on every one’s life, not theoretical concepts.
 We need to increase our focus on economic, social and cultural rights and in my last discussion with African Union Commissioner Bankole, we agreed that the EU and African Union would co-host a side event in the Human Rights Council on economic, social and cultural rights.